 WHY NATURE CONNECTION AND WHY NOW?

-As aspiring young environmental leaders, you will have the opportunity to inspire and engage others in your community to develop a deeper connection with nature, empowering yourself and others to make a real, tangible difference in creating a more sustainable future.
+ELP2 was created so that young people in the West Midlands have the opportunity to inspire and engage others in their communities to develop a deeper connection with nature, empowering themsevels and others to make a real, tangible difference in creating a more sustainable future.

-“Being a part of the group makes me feel so hopeful about the future and like I am less alone in the chaos” - Ellie, SWT Green Influencers Project, 2023 participant.
+“Being a part of the group makes me feel so hopeful about the future and like I am less alone in the chaos” - Ellie, ELP2 2023 participant.

 You can read more about nature connection from the University of Derby (here).